 #3.
 AWS SAM: This framework aims to set a Standard Application Model for serverless applications.
 It started off as a GitHub project and its current version is AWS SAM 2016-10-31.
 This repository contains all the previous models and ideas for the future versions as well.

 #5.
-Dawson: This is a serverless framework on AWS CloudFormation, CloudFront, API Gateway and Lambda for Node.js.
+Dawson: A serverless framework on AWS CloudFormation, CloudFront, API Gateway and Lambda for Node.js.
 This can be used to build and deploy backend code single page apps + API, pure APIs and server-rendered pages.

 #7.
-Effe: This is an extremely building block for developing a serverless architecture which operates on the level of single lambda.
+Effe: An extremely building block for developing a serverless architecture which operates on the level of single lambda.
 The easiest and fastest way to use effe is using effe-tool.

 #8.
-JRestless: This is a framework which lets you build serverless applications using JAX-RS or rather to run Jax-RS applications in FaaS environments like AWS Lambda.
+JRestless: A framework which lets you build serverless applications using JAX-RS or rather to run Jax-RS applications in FaaS environments like AWS Lambda.
 The aim of this framework is to avoid a cloud-vendor lock-in and to allow developers to run and test their code locally.

 #9.
 Lambder: This helps you write small tasks, which can be executed in a single function, in python and schedule them as AWS Lambda.
 However, scheduled lambdas have a steep learning curve as you will have to learn IAM roles, CloudWatch Events, and how to deploy and update Lambda function code.